About MARRS Points

 is an SM driver in the Washington DC Region of the Northeast Division of SCCA Club Racing.

 Ted has worked as an executive at Microsoft, Bank of America, AOL, CNET, Digital River and started his career at AT&T Bell Laboratories.
-He is currently a co-founder of the Consumer FinTech start-up TheSubtractor.com
+He is currently the EVP of Product and Engineering at Block.one

 .
 Some of Ted's previous racing adventures are archived